 2005.
 Hiatus resolution between words in New Mexican Spanish: A usage-based account.
 University of New Mexico PhD.
 Associate professor, Department of Foreign Languages and Literatures, Brigham Young University-Idaho.

 Mayra Cortes Torres

 2005.
 La perífrasis ESTAR + -NDO en el español puertorriqueño: ¿variación dialectal o contacto lingüístico?
 University of New Mexico PhD.
 Instructor, Pima Community College, Tucson, Arizona.

 José Esteban Hernández

 2004.Present Perfect variation and grammaticization in Salvadoran Spanish.
 University of New Mexico PhD.
-Associate professor, Department of Modern Languages and Literature, University of Texas-Pan American.
+Professor, Department of Writing and Language Studies, University of Texas Rio Grande Valley.

 Esther L. Brown

 2004.
 The reduction of initial /s/ in New Mexican Spanish: A usage-based approach.
 University of New Mexico PhD.
 Associate professor, Department of Spanish and Portuguese, University of Colorado at Boulder.